 Valuations are frequently required for financial reporting purposes, in connection with an acquisition or to provide lenders with additional support for financing.
-Stenton Leigh Valuations Group provides valuations for a variety of intangible assets, including patents, know-how, trade names and trademarks, developed technology, in-process research and development efforts, customer lists, contracts, non-compete covenants, and license agreements.
-Stenton Leigh Valuations Group provides specialized intellectual property valuation services across the corporate spectrum.
+Stenton Leigh Valuation Group provides valuations for a variety of intangible assets, including patents, know-how, trade names and trademarks, developed technology, in-process research and development efforts, customer lists, contracts, non-compete covenants, and license agreements.
+Stenton Leigh Valuation Group provides specialized intellectual property valuation services across the corporate spectrum.
 The firm has particular expertise in technology, including the Internet, telecommunications, cable, hardware and software, medical devices biotechnology, and life sciences.

-Stenton Leigh Valuations Group provides independent and well-supported valuations of intangible assets, with fast turnarounds, to enable clients to meet their deadlines.
-Stenton Leigh Valuations Group valuation experts stay abreast of changing regulations and sensitivities of the Securities and Exchange Commission and the Financial Accounting Standards Board.
+Stenton Leigh Valuation Group provides independent and well-supported valuations of intangible assets, with fast turnarounds, to enable clients to meet their deadlines.
+Stenton Leigh Valuation Group valuation experts stay abreast of changing regulations and sensitivities of the Securities and Exchange Commission and the Financial Accounting Standards Board.
 This knowledge allows the firm to address material issues in due diligence and to provide supporting documentation, often significantly expediting the review process and reducing the number of SEC comments regarding our valuation conclusions.

 Dispute Analysis and Litigation Support

 The clear communication of intricate business issues and financial theories to a judge and jury can be the decisive element in prevailing at trial.
-The dispute analysis professionals at Stenton Leigh Valuations Group have testified as expert witnesses in a wide range of disputes, including wrongful death, breach of contract, business interruption, post-acquisition disputes, shareholder disputes, dissolutions, breach of fiduciary duty, and estate and gift tax valuations.
+The dispute analysis professionals at Stenton Leigh Valuation Group have testified as expert witnesses in a wide range of disputes, including wrongful death, breach of contract, business interruption, post-acquisition disputes, shareholder disputes, dissolutions, breach of fiduciary duty, and estate and gift tax valuations.